 Partner Acro is an exciting blend of partner yoga, acrobatics and circus main à main.
 This class introduces the fundamentals of static acrobatic and partner body balancing and it challenges partners to develop strength and flexibility through movement and dynamic balance.

 This class uses progressive conditioning to develop the muscles necessary to handstand, climb, and tumble with confidence and ease.
 Find length and space in your body through passive, active, and partner stretching to work safely into backbends, splits, twists, and more.

 Beginner trapeze students will enjoy this class as they build their swinging trapeze repertoire.
 In addition to learning new skills, students will be guided toward building a trapeze act with music of their choice.

 Level II classes focus on smooth, creative transitions between skills and learning longer, more complicated sequences.
-Students are expected to be able to climb to the top of the tissu at least twice for warmup, invert without cheating, and link more then three skills together without resting on the ground in between.
-This class encourages students to work towards intermediate wrapping and release skills, and developing a routine.
+Students are expected to be able to climb to the top of the tissu at least twice during warm up, invert with straight legs and link more then three skills together without resting on the ground in between.
+This class encourages students to work towards intermediate wrapping and release skills as well as developing a routine.

 Level I classes begin with non-inverted skills and moves participants toward developing Level II and III skills for inverted flipping and twisting.